European Sky Shield for Ukraine: Overview of the SkyShield Proposal

+The European Sky Shield was developed by former RAF planning specialists working together with the Ukrainian armed forces, and was proposed to European ministries of defense proposed in April 2024.
+However, the several ministries showed little willingness to sanction the patrolling of Ukraine's skies while the war is ongoing.

-The European Sky Shield proposal centers on the creation of an Integrated Air Protection Zone (IAPZ) covering western and central Ukraine.
+The proposal centers on the creation of an Integrated Air Protection Zone (abbreviated as IAPZ) covering western and central Ukraine.
 This zone would be patrolled by European fighter aircraft, providing a protective umbrella against cruise missile and drone attacks launched by Russian forces.
 The IAPZ would operate in parallel with the Ukrainian Air Force and remain more than 200 kilometers from the frontlines to minimize the risk of engagement with Russian combat aircraft.

-The initiative is designed to avoid direct confrontation with Russian forces by maintaining distance from the frontlines.
+The proposed initiative is designed to avoid direct confrontation with Russian forces by maintaining distance from the frontlines.
 Proponents argue that the initiative could achieve a greater military, political, and socioeconomic impact than the deployment of 10,000 European ground troops.
 They also contend that it carries a lower risk of escalation compared to not providing support.
 Such risks, they argue, can be mitigated through clear rules of engagement for the deployed air forces.

 Modern Western fighters—120 F-16s or "operational equivalent" of F35s, Gripens, Rafales, and Eurofighters—would be deployed on a rotational basis from NATO territory, supported by airborne early warning (AEW&C), tanker, electronic warfare, and intelligence platforms.
 Unlike NATO's Article 5 commitments, this mission would be conducted by a coalition of willing states under a separate legal and command framework.